konbraphat51/konbraphat51/README.md

 23 years old.
 11 years developer.
 * First year in master's degree program in [Graduate School of Interdisciplinary Information Studies, The University of Tokyo](https://www.iii.u-tokyo.ac.jp/)
 * B.Eng. from [Faculty of Engineering](https://www.t.u-tokyo.ac.jp/), the University of Tokyo
+* B.A. of Psychology from [National Institution for Academic Degrees and Quality Enhancement of Higher Education](https://www.niad.ac.jp/)
 * Game engineering / psychology / research
 * NLP data science (Japanese / Thai)
 * Research Assistant at [The University of Tokyo: Gratitude School of Public Policy](https://www.pp.u-tokyo.ac.jp/) (Python datascience for finance)